 - If it is perpendicular to the line joining the hinge and the point of application of force then a smaller force is required.

-Now, from the above observation, we conclude that torque produced depends on the magnitude of the force and the perpendicular distance between the point about which torque is calculated and the point of application of force.
-So mathematically torque is represented as:
+Now, from the above observation, we conclude that the torque produced depends on the magnitude of the force and the perpendicular distance between the point about which torque is calculated and the point of application of force.
+So, mathematically torque is represented as:

 The unit of torque is Newton–meter (N-m).
 The above equation can be represented as the vector product of force and position vector.